COPS (animated TV series)

-COPS (Central Organization of Police Specialists) is a 1988 animated television series released by DIC Animation City, and distributed by Claster Television.
+C.O.P.S.
+(Central Organization of Police Specialists) is a 1988 animated television series released by DIC Animation City, and distributed by Claster Television.
 The series focuses on a team of highly trained police officers tasked with protecting the fictional Empire City from a group of gangsters led by the "Big Boss".
 The tag lines for the series are "Fighting crime in a future time" and "It's crime fightin' time!"
 In 1993, the series was shown in reruns on CBS Saturday mornings under the new name CyberCOPS, due to the 1989 debut of the unrelated primetime reality show of the same name.
 The show was based on Hasbro's 1988 line of action figures called C.O.P.S. 'n' Crooks, which were designed by Bart Sears.

 Overview

-In the year 2020, Brandon "Big Boss" Babel and his gang of crooks are causing crime to run rampant in Empire City enough for the Empire City Police Department to be unable to stop him.
+In the near future, Brandon "Big Boss" Babel and his gang of crooks are causing crime to run rampant in Empire City enough for the Empire City Police Department to be unable to stop him.

 Mayor Davis requests federal assistance.
-The FBI sends in Special Agent Baldwin P. Vess (Codename: Bulletproof) to help take down Big Boss.
-However, Vess suffers very serious injuries in a car wreck during a fight with Big Boss' criminal henchmen and has to be taken to the hospital.
+The FBI sends in Special Agent Baldwin P. Vess (Codename: Bulletproof) to help take down Big Boss, but Vess suffers serious injuries in a car wreck during a fight with Big Boss' criminal henchmen and has to be taken to the hospital.
 Facing years of rehabilitation, Vess is outfitted with a cybernetic bulletproof torso that allows him to walk again.

-While staying at the hospital and knowing he cannot do all of this alone, Bulletproof, sends out Empire City police officer P.J.
+While staying at the hospital and knowing he cannot do all of this alone, Bulletproof sends out Empire City police officer P.J.
 O'Malley (Codename: LongArm) and rookie officer Donny Brooks (Codename: Hardtop) to round up the best law enforcers from all over the country.
 With these men and women consisting of David E. "Highway" Harlson, Colt "Mace" Howards, Stan "Barricade" Hyde, Tina "Mainframe" Cassidy, Walker "Sundown" Calhoun, Suzie "Mirage" Young, Hugh S. "Bullseye" Forward, and Rex "Bowser" Pointer and his robot dog Blitz, he forms a team that is "the finest law enforcement agency there is in the country".
 Bulletproof becomes the proud founder and commander of COPS.
 Together, he and his COPS team are able to take down Big Boss and his gang of crooks and thwart the first of many of Big Boss' criminal schemes.